mxagar/deep_learning_udacity/03_CNN/DLND_CNNs.md

 ![Transpose convolution](./pics/transpose_convolution_2by2.png)

-In summary, the weights of the transpose convolution layer are learned to expand from one pixel to a patch and using 2x2 filters witha stride of 2 doubles the image.
+In summary, the weights of the transpose convolution layer are learned to expand from one pixel to a patch and using 2x2 filters with a stride of 2 doubles the image.

 In Pytorch, transpose convolutions are defined with `ConvTranspose2d`: